Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 It bases its score on the risk that each vulnerability causes, and is a better metric to prioritize vulnerabilities to fix.
 VPR is not open-source and can only be used as part of a commercial platform.

+**EPSS** (Exploit Prediction Scoring System) is a another vulnerability scoring system.
+Its score represents the likelihood of an exploit to be used against a given vulnerability.
+It is based on statistical models using data sources including vulnerability databases, exploit databases and RSS feeds.
+A vulnerability can have a low CVSS but a high EPSS if some exploits exist for it and are actively used by attackers.

 **AIS** (Automated Indicator Sharing) is a service the CISA (Cybersecurity and Infrastructure Security Agency) provides to enable real-time exchange of machine-readable cyber threat indicators and defensive measures between public and private-sector organizations.